 - The Buyer is responsible for arranging all packing and transportation.
 Rowley’s may from time to time recommend transporters, packers or shippers but any such recommendation is given without liability and Rowley’s shall not be liable for any loss or damage to any Lot howsoever caused.

 - Collection by agents.
 If an agent or carrier is collecting goods on behalf of the buyer they must produce either a written authority from the buyer or a receipted Rowley’s invoice for the Lot/s.

 On request, we can arrange postage and packing of small, non-fragile items via Royal Mail Special Delivery (standard compensation up to £500).
 Additional compensation up to £2,500 is available.
-Rowley’s charge £10 for packaging plus the postage fee + VAT.
+Rowley’s charge a minimum of £20 + VAT for postage and packaging.
 We aim to respond to postage requests as quickly as possible but please note during busy periods such requests may take up to a week to process.
 The Post Office have a list of items that are prohibited and restricted and certain items which CANNOT be insured.
 Rowley’s are not professional packers but do our utmost to pack items to ensure safe arrival.
 Insurance is provided by the carrier ie Royal Mail in accordance with their terms and conditions, Rowley’s will not be held responsible for making any claim.

 Purchasers through the-saleroom.com can obtain postage and shipping quotes through the-saleroom.com prior to each sale.
 These items are usually collected from Rowley’s 5 days after the sale providing the purchaser’s invoice has been settled.